JoeyStanley/jekyll-for-designers/index.md

 <!--📝 Writing a paper on English in the Rockies.-->

-📝 Prepping two NWAV presentations.
+📝 Finalizing my other NWAV presentation.

+📝 Working on an invited talk that I'll give in two weeks.

 📝 Trying to stick to my goal of writing at least a little bit each day.